“I'll warn you - It's still pretty damp.”

 You and a friend are at a swimming pool.
 Your friend is about to get out of the pool, but he doesn't have a towel.
 You have one, but it's wet.
-You say:
+You offer him the towel with this caveat.

 I'll warn you - It's still pretty damp.